 Improving school community and staff understanding of autism and improving school environments and supports for Autistic children and students.
-This Focus Area addresses the lack of knowledge, understanding and awareness of autism in education and care settings and the need for improved neuro-diversity affirming strategies and transitional supports for Autistic children and students in preschool, primary, and secondary school environments.
+This Focus Area addresses the lack of knowledge, understanding and awareness of autism in education and care settings and the need for improved neuro-diversity affirming strategies to support Autistic children and students in preschool, primary, and secondary school environments.